-Another restraint is that it's clear that we are not going to get a fast internet connection - currently they get 10MB down at the house nearby but at the moment only getting 5MB on the new line near the lodges.
+Another restraint is that it's clear that we were not going to get a fast internet connection.
+Currently they get 10MB down at the house nearby, but at the moment only getting 5MB on the new line near the lodges.
 So clearly there needs to be an option of restricting each user or each lodge to the amount of bandwidth available to them to be fair to all residents.

 The "Power Socket" (you can see the "Shed" in the distance the other side of the river)